digitoimistodude/devpackages/README.md

 ## Modern web development workflow
 ##### Used by Digitoimisto Dude Oy.

 This repository includes [Gulp](http://gulpjs.com/) and npm related files for starting a new project.
-These files are specifically meant for development on [dudestack](https://github.com/digitoimistodude/dudestack), [modern-html5-boilerplate](https://github.com/digitoimistodude/modern-html5-boilerplate) and [air starter theme](https://github.com/digitoimistodude/air).
+These files are specifically meant for development on [dudestack](https://github.com/digitoimistodude/dudestack), [modern-html5-boilerplate](https://github.com/digitoimistodude/modern-html5-boilerplate) and [air-light starter theme](https://github.com/digitoimistodude/air-light).

 ## Table of contents